AWARD PROGRAM OVERVIEW

-The IBA program provides an opportunity to identify and recognize successful Indigenous businesses and shine the light on Indigenous entrepreneurship.
-Any person, group or organization may submit nominations for the Award with exceptions noted below:
+Any person, group or organization may submit nominations for the award with exceptions noted below:

 - BC Achievement board members may not submit a nomination

-- Be at least 51% Indigenous owned and operated (First Nations, Métis or Inuit)
+- Is at least 51% Indigenous owned and operated (First Nations, Métis or Inuit)

-- Have been in operation for a minimum of two years
+- Has been in operation for a minimum of two years

 - Government agencies and institutions

-Note: Past awardees must wait five years before reapplying, unless the nature of the business has significantly changed.
+*Past award recipients must wait five years before reapplying unless the nature of the business has significantly changed.

 SELECTION OF AWARDEES

 An independent jury panel representing Indigenous business expertise throughout BC evaluates nominations based on the documentation provided.
-They jury selects one Recipient, and may select up to two Outstanding Business Achievers, in each category.
+They jury selects one recipient in each category.
 The decision of the jury is final.
 Nominees are notified only if selected for an award.
 Nominators are informed as to whether or not they have been successful with their application.

-IBA recipients are awarded $2500 each and receive a Recognition film produced by BC Achievement.
-In addition, they receive a medallion and lapel pin designed by renowned First Nations artist Robert Davidson, OC, OBC, along with a commemorative plaque certificate and letter from the Premier recognizing their achievements.
+IBA recipients receive a cash prize bursary and are featured in a recognition film produced by BC Achievement.
+In addition, they receive a medallion and lapel pin designed by renowned artist Robert Davidson, OC, OBC, along with a commemorative plaque certificate and letter from the Premier recognizing their achievements.

-Awardees are also granted the use of the Indigenous Business Award seal to signify their entrepreneurial excellence.
+Recipients are granted use of the Indigenous Business Award seal to signify their entrepreneurial excellence.

-A gala dinner will be held to celebrate the achievements of the awardees late November in Vancouver.
+A gala dinner is held to celebrate the achievements of the awardees in Vancouver.